NjubiChris/Project-2024/README.md

-# RestroGirls
+# Chipley

-A Simple Demo Resturant Management System Project in PHP
+A Simple Demo Restaurant Management System Project in PHP

 A pure custom PHP Project.
 Build for reference!